 Investing in every team member's journey

-Specialized learning for digital resilience
+Specialised learning for digital resilience

 During 2025, 4,362 hours of training were delivered across the business.
 This includes internal operational training focused on systems, processes and continuous improvement, alongside compliance-based activities such as health and safety, risk assessments, HACCP and driver requirements.